Intro-to-SE-Lab-Fall-20/Group-8/README.md

 2. Click the green play button to start the Django web server.
 If this is the first time you've done this, it could take a while to download and build the necessary docker images.
 3. Once the server is up and running, open up a browser and go to http://localhost:8080
 4. If everything went well, you should see a rocket ship.
 Congrats!
+5. To stop the server, click the red stop button in PyCharm.